Beyond Comoving Volume: Horizon Flux and Matter Creation in Modified Cosmology from the Unified First Law of Thermodynamics: Introduction

 The standard cosmological model, $\Lambda$CDM, has provided a remarkable description of the large scale structure and expansion history of the universe \cite{scott2018, peebles}.
 However, it depends on a cosmological constant $\Lambda$ whose basic physical origin remains obscure, because there is an enormous difference between the measured value and the one predicted from quantum theory \cite{Carroll_2001}.
 Furthermore, the model currently faces significant challenges, most notably the Hubble tension, a statistically significant discrepancy between early universe estimations, such as those from the Planck satellite, and late universe local measurements using Cepheid variables and Type Ia supernovae, to mention some \cite{planck, Riess_2022}.
 These limitations have motivated the exploration of alternative mechanisms that can account for late time acceleration while simultaneously addressing these observational discrepancies \cite{Valentino_2021}.

-Among these alternatives, gravitationally induced particle creation has emerged as a compelling scenario, a seminal work in this context can be found in \cite{PhysRevLett.21.562}, which demonstrated that elementary particles can be produced in an expanding universe even in the absence of an initial particle density.
+Among these alternatives, gravitationally induced particle creation has emerged as a compelling scenario.
+A seminal work in this context can be found in \cite{PhysRevLett.21.562}, which demonstrated that elementary particles can be produced in an expanding universe even in the absence of an initial particle density.
 Comparable concepts are discussed in reference \cite{BROUT1978}.
-A detailed formulation of the mechanism within the framework of non-equilibrium thermodynamics was provided in \cite{1989}, see also \cite{lima2007}; in this scenario, the gravitational field is assumed to transfer energy into the matter sector, producing a negative creation pressure that effectively reproduces the behavior of dark energy with no need of extra contribution coming from an exotic type of matter \cite{PhysRevD.66.103502, Ramos_2014}.
+A detailed formulation of the mechanism within the framework of non-equilibrium thermodynamics was provided in \cite{1989}; see also \cite{lima2007}; in this scenario, the gravitational field is assumed to transfer energy into the matter sector, producing a negative creation pressure that effectively reproduces the behavior of dark energy with no need for extra contributions coming from an exotic type of matter \cite{PhysRevD.66.103502, Ramos_2014}.
 Specifically, a recent work has established that this creation pressure, arising from an adiabatic transfer of energy from gravitation to matter in an open thermodynamic system, can successfully emulate the background dynamics of various dark energy models, including $\Lambda$CDM and $w$CDM, using only a single pressureless fluid component \cite{Cardenas_2024}.
-Although these models work well at the phenomenological level, they still need a solid thermodynamic basis to guaranty compatibility with the principles of general relativity; see, for instance Ref. \cite{gsl} where the thermodynamic formalism for this type of cosmological model has been investigated in the late time regime.
+Although these models work well at the phenomenological level, they still need a solid thermodynamic basis to guaranty compatibility with the principles of general relativity; see, for instance, Ref. \cite{gsl}, where the thermodynamic formalism for this type of cosmological model has been investigated in the late time regime.
 Moreover, the viability of matter creation models has been recently subjected of observational scrutiny.
 Current literature extensively constrains these scenarios using robust statistical methodologies.
 These studies highlight the necessity of establishing clear functional forms for the creation rate to perform goodness-of-fit evaluations against the standard cosmological model \cite{Gohar_2026, Bhattacharjee_2026, Halder_2025, Gohar_2021}.